vedderb/bldc/lispBM/README.md

 (sysinfo 'uuid) ; STM32 UUID.
 ESC only.
 (sysinfo 'runtime) ; Total runtime in seconds.
 ESC only.
 (sysinfo 'odometer) ; Total odometer in meters.
 ESC only.
 Added in 6.06.
+(sysinfo 'tripmeter) ; Total odometer in meters.
+ESC only.
+Added in 6.06.
 (sysinfo 'git-branch) ; Git branch name.
 ESC only.
 (sysinfo 'git-hash) ; Git hash of current commit.
 ESC only.
 (sysinfo 'compiler) ; GCC version, e.g. 7.3.1.
 ESC only.